Cherry Glazerr

 Cherry Glazerr is an American rock band from Los Angeles, formed in 2013.
-The current lineup consists of guitarist and lead vocalist Clementine Creevy, bassist Sami Perez and drummer Tabor Allen.
+The current lineup consists of guitarist and lead vocalist Clementine Creevy, bassist Sami Perez, synth player Luke Macdonald and drummer Nick Pillot.
 The band's sound has transitioned from lo-fi and garage rock on their debut release Haxel Princess in 2014 to a more polished rock sound, with elements of grunge, punk and new wave on their subsequent releases Apocalipstick and Stuffed & Ready.
+Their fourth studio album, I Don't Want You Anymore, was released on Secretly Canadian on September 29, 2023.

 History

 Formation and early years (2012–2016)

 Cherry Glazerr originated as Clembutt, a solo project for then-15-year-old vocalist and guitarist Clementine Creevy, who wrote, performed and uploaded a small catalog of songs onto SoundCloud in 2012.
 The tracks were discovered by Burger Records co-founder Sean Bohrman, who released them as a tape titled Papa Cremp in 2013.
 In 2013, Creevy was joined by her high school friends Hannah Uribe and Sophia Muller, on drums and vocals respectively, and Sean Redman on bass.
-The band takes its name from NPR reporter Chery Glaser.
+The band takes its name from KCRW reporter Chery Glaser.
 Glazerr began performing with a number of prominent bands and festival scenes in 2013, including SXSW, Beach Goth, at the El Rey with Mikal Cronin and Redd Kross, and alongside Fidlar at Burger Records' annual Burgerama festival, where they captured the attention of fashion icon Hedi Slimane.

 In 2014, the band, now a trio following the departure of vocalist Sophia Muller, released their full-length debut Haxel Princess on Burger Records, featuring percussion by Joel Jerome.
 The album, described as "concocted from a mix of attitude, silliness and garage-born guitar haze" was praised for Creevy's unique vocals – alternating from dreamy to high-pitched, hostile and unforgiving – and for its cynical, witty lyrics.